How Your Retirement Benefit Is Paid

 If you are retiring with a reduced benefit, you can elect this option if:

-You are a member of the State Police Officers' Retirement System (SPORS), the Virginia Law Officers' Retirement System (VaLORS) or VRS serving in a political subdivision position covered by enhanced hazardous duty benefits, and are age 50 or older with at least five years of service credit.
+- You are a member of the State Police Officers' Retirement System (SPORS), the Virginia Law Officers' Retirement System (VaLORS) or VRS serving in a political subdivision position covered by enhanced hazardous duty benefits, and you are age 50 or older with at least five years of service credit.

 To determine your benefit amount, VRS will add a percentage of your estimated monthly Social Security benefit to your monthly VRS benefit.
 The percentage is based on several factors, including your age at retirement and the age you want your increased benefit to permanently reduce.
 When the temporary increase ends, your benefit will be reduced by the full estimated Social Security benefit used to determine your temporary increase.
-However, it will never reduce by more than 50 percent of your basic benefit amount.
+However, it will never reduce by more than 50% of your basic benefit amount.

-You will need an estimate of your Social Security benefit through the Social Security Administration website if you want to create an estimate of your benefit under the Advance Pension Option or to elect the option at retirement.
+You will need an estimate of your Social Security benefit through the Social Security Administration website to create an estimate of your benefit under the Advance Pension Option or to elect the option at retirement.
 The Social Security estimate must be fewer than 12 months old, assume you will have no future earnings after leaving your position and be based on your Social Security earnings record.